lgibelli/singularity-docs/index.rst

     $ singularity build ubuntu.simg shub://GodloveD/ubuntu

 Then you must create a writable, ext3 image.
-We can do so with the
+We can do so with the ``image.create``
 command:

 ::